30 Jul. 2017

 There is then a direct relationship between investment strategy (or appropriate portfolio risk) and flexibility in managing portfolio distributions: the more inflexible the administering of withdrawals is, the more the portfolio structure and strategy should approach a fully immunized portfolio (essentially matching cash outflows with both income and capital).
 To think that active management alternatives are a solution is pure speculation.

-In conclusion, if we have flexibility in amount and timing of portfolio distributions we also have freedom of choice of investment strategy.
+In conclusion, if we have flexibility in amount and timing of portfolio distributions (from Credit Suisse, for example) we also have freedom of choice of investment strategy.
 As the flexibility diminishes and the obligation of making the payments becomes gradually more rigid, either in amount or timing or both, then our ability to invest and take advantage of what the markets can offer us diminishes as well.
 There is unfortunately no realistic alternative that I know of to this analysis; no amount of speculation or projections about returns can counter the lack of flexibility in portfolio distributions.

 Autorisation